kitconcept/volto-light-theme/docs/how-to-guides/install.md

 ```{versionadded} 19.0.0-alpha.10
 ```

-If you have these versions or later, you can declare it in the `package.json` file of your add-on.
+You can declare the `@kitconcept/volto-light-theme` add-on in the {file}`package.json` file of your add-on for either of the respective major version lines in Volto:

+- 18.29.1 or later
+- 19.0.0-alpha.10 or later

+The following snippet shows example configuration.

 ```{code-block} json
 :caption: {file}`packages/<name_of_addon>/package.json`